By David Joel Miller.

 Not all addictions are created equal.

-The word addiction and the whole concept of addiction has taken on a number of meanings.
+The word addiction and the whole concept of addiction have taken on a number of meanings.
 The result is that when we talk about addiction we are not all meaning the same thing.

 The meaning of the word addiction has changed so much it becomes difficult to know when to use the word addiction in one way and when it is being used in another.